 Nole Edwards was born in Oklahoma and was nicknamed “Nokie” by his father, Elbert.
 His mother, Nannie, was a Native America Cherokee, and he was very proud of his Cherokee heritage.
 The Edwards family moved from Oklahoma to the state of Washington and that is where the Ventures began.
 Guitarists Bob Bogle and Don Wilson met on a construction job and learned of each other’s passion for the instrument.
 They formed the Ventures and began collecting records including a newer Chet Atkins version of the 1954 Johnny Smith jazz instrumental “Walk, Don’t Run.”
 They assigned the chord change to the rhythm guitar and the melody to the lead and propelled the instrumental with hard-charging rock and roll energy.
 Nokie Edwards was initially the bassist for the group and Howie Johnson rounded out the quartet on drums, replacing early drummer Skip Moore.
 The Ventures’ version of “Walk Don’t Run” went all the way to number two in 1960.

 The Ventures’ instrumental singles “Perfidia” and “Ram-Bunk-Shush” did well and their albums offered more to the fans, including instrumental versions of hit songs of the day.
 Nokie Edwards moved to lead guitar for the group and Bob Bogle shifted to bass guitar.
-Howie Johnson suffered injuries in a 1961 car accident and was replaced by Mel Taylor on drums.
+Howie Johnson was replaced by Mel Taylor on drums.
 This lineup continued through most of the ‘60s.

 In 1964, at the height of the Beatles’ new American popularity and a new population of record buyers, the Ventures updated their biggest hit and created “Walk, Don’t Run ‘64” with Nokie Edwards on lead guitar and an echo effect in the recording.
 This version brought them back to the Top 10.
 They followed this single with their rendition of the 1949 hit “Slaughter on Tenth Avenue” and the album “Knock Me Out,” which also included a version of the Beatles’ “I Feel Fine.”
 On the flip side of the single, they took Brahms’ “Hungarian Rhapsody No. 5” and turned the rhapsody into “Rap City,” a title pun and reference to Jan & Dean’s Top 10 singles from the prior year, “Surf City” and “Drag City.”
 There was plenty of echo on Nokie Edward’s lead guitar, a keyboard sound reminiscent of “Telstar,” bass notes helping to drive the rhythm as heard in “Walk, Don’t Run ‘64,” and an overall eerie feeling in the quartet’s arrangement, in line with the theme from “The Munsters,” which had just debuted on television.